yarsawyer/tidecoin/ai-docs/pqhd.md

 - Derived pubkeys must serialize with the same SchemeId prefix.

 Solvability:
-- `pqhd(...)` is solvable only when the wallet contains the referenced seed material (stored encrypted separately).
-The descriptor never contains the master seed itself.
+- `pqhd(...)` can only be expanded when the wallet has access to the referenced seed record.
+The descriptor never contains the `master_seed` itself.

+#### 9.2.2 Seed availability and wallet behavior

+`pqhd()` is a **wallet-private key source**: unlike xpub descriptors (which can derive pubkeys from public data embedded in the descriptor), `pqhd()` requires wallet-local seed material.

+Wallet usability rules:
+- If the wallet does **not** have the referenced `SeedID32`:
+  - the descriptor can be parsed as a string, but it is **not usable** by the wallet (cannot be expanded into scriptPubKeys, cannot be made active, cannot top up keypools).
+  - `importdescriptors` must reject such descriptors unless the seed is imported first.
+PQHD v1 does not support “seedless pqhd watch-only”.
+- If the wallet has the seed record but is **encrypted and locked**:
+  - the wallet can still watch and use already-derived scriptPubKeys that are already persisted in the descriptor/keypool state,
+  - but cannot derive new pubkeys or top up PQHD keypools (derivation requires decrypting `master_seed`),
+  - and cannot sign while locked (see §12.5.2A).
+- If the wallet is **unlocked**:
+  - PQHD derivation and keypool top-up are permitted (subject to scheme policy),
+  - signing requires unlocked state, same as any encrypted private key material.

-#### 9.2.2 Canonical printing rules
+#### 9.2.3 Canonical printing rules
 To keep descriptor strings stable:
 - Always print hardened components using `h` (not `'`).
 - Always print `<seedid32_hex>` as lowercase hex.